wireframe/callback_skipper/README.md

 begin
   foo.skip_callback :save ,:after, :method_that_is_not_defined
 rescue CallbackSkipper::CallbackMethodNotDefined
-  puts "You should not skip callback methods that are not defined end
+  puts "You should not skip callback methods that are not defined" end
 ```